 There’s only one week left before Engineering EXPO…it’s go time!
 A lot of students have been asking me, “How do I best prepare for the career fair?”
 Well, there are some things you could be doing to put your best foot forward…

 - Make sure your resume is up-to-date, error free, and formatted properly.
-Check out guidelines for formatting in the Document Library section of your CareerEngine homepage.
+Check out guidelines for formatting in the Resource Library section of your Handshake homepage.

 - Spend some time on the EXPO web site and see who is coming for your major.
 Decide which companies you are most interested in.
 Familiarize yourself with the company’s profile and get acquainted their web sites.

 - Apply to companies of interest in advance!
 Go to your job search account and apply if there are postings…if there aren’t, go to the company’s site and view the “careers” section to apply for openings.